MohamedSabith97/Functional-Doc_HRM/New_Format.md

 Reissue is service have to process for provide the Iqama ID Card, ATM Card and Insurance services for employee as replacement due to missing or damaging the id card or Employee service products.

-**The Iqama Reissue process will be request for working employee to Individual customers only**

 | [IQAMA Reissue](#iqama) | [ATM Reissue](#atm-1) |